scarletti-ben/html-demos/demos/useful-bookmarks/README.md

     - Files are deleted if not accessed for 30 days
 - [ngrok API Gateway](https://ngrok.com/)
     - Used for sharing `localhost` servers and applications
+    - Creates a secure tunnel to expose your local development server to the internet
 - [Google Colab](https://colab.research.google.com/)
     - `Google Colab` (Colabaratory) is a `Jupyter Notebook` service that requires no setup to use and provides free access to computing resources, including GPUs
     - Connects to `Google Drive` for saving files